What kind of fence is best for my property?

 In place of a fence, you could also consider a retaining wall.
 These tend to have stricter guidelines and you’ll need a building consent and/or resource consent in many instances, but they have unmatched privacy.

-Best fences for safety and security
+Best choices for safety and security

-Metal fences like steel are the most durable.
+Metals like steel are the most durable.
 A steel fence won’t bend or break easily, and one with pointed tops would be extremely difficult to scale.
 Tubular metal fences are what many industrial and commercial properties use as the slots are thin enough so it’s challenging to get a strong foothold to climb over, and many have pointed tops too.
 Most Pets and young children also won’t be able to fit through the slats.
-It may seem counterintuitive, but having visible space can actually deter intruders as they can easily be spotted by passerbys instead of them being able to get past the fence and feeling safe to do as they wish from there.
+It may seem counterintuitive, but having visible space can actually deter intruders as they can easily be spotted by a passersby instead of them being able to get past the fence and feeling safe to do as they wish from there.

 What if the neighbours have problems with the fence?